Whatever Your Timeline – We’ve Got Your Malta Itinerary.

 Accommodation in Malta + Gozo

 If you’re planning your Malta itinerary, you’re going to need a place to sleep.
-While this article is focused more on the “what to see and do” we thought it would be helpful to also provide the necessary information on booking accommodations.
-The suggested itineraries below also include hotels and hostels specific to the neighbourhoods so that some of the searching is done for you!
+While this article is focused more on “what to see and do in Malta”, we have written a VERY in-depth guide on the best places to stay in Malta (just the main island in this post) – including cities and suggested accommodations.
+That said, the suggested itineraries below also include a few suggestions in the cities/towns so that some of the hotel searching is done for you!

 If you need a hostel, they can be much cheaper than a hotel and still provide a clean, fun, and/or boutique experience – depending on your style!
 Check out the availability of Malta hostels on Hostelworld.
 There aren’t a ton of hostels in Malta to begin with.
 Many of them are concentrated in Sliema and St. Julian’s with one located on Gozo.
 We talk about a handful of them in the sections below should you need to book anything!